 - Challenges you’ve overcome

-For instance, if the job requires you to manage a team, mention your experience in successfully leading teams to meet project deadlines.
+For instance, if the job requires you to manage a team, you can mention your experience in successfully leading teams to meet project deadlines.

 Reflecting on Your Experiences